-Prerequisites: ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores reflective thinking.
+Prerequisites: ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores

+Students are introduced to the principles of reasoning and reflective thinking.
 Argumentation, analysis, inductive and deductive reasoning, fallacies, and logical techniques are explored.
 The course also examines classical reasoning as well as how critical reasoning may be applied to gender, race, ethnicity, and class.